lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ### External Synths

-- The script is able to record both midi and audio at the same time doing unlimited or fixed length recordings.
+- The script is able to record both midi, audio and automation at the same time doing unlimited or fixed length recordings.
-- It activates only on a group track that has the following layout :
+- It activates only on a group track that has the following layout (in order, any other layout will not be detected) :
   - a midi track (records midi ofc)
   - an audio track (records the synth)
   - an optional audio track with no device on it (records audio clip tails)
   - any other number of audio tracks (detects them as dummy tracks, nothing done on them)
-- the record button has 2 modes :
+- the record button has 2 press modes :
   - normal press : will record midi, audio and optional audio tail on the next scene available
   - long press : will record audio from midi on this scene
 - Midi and audio clips are linked (start / end / looping, suppression ..)